cert-manager/approver-policy/README.md

   ...
 ```

-In the following, a request will be denied if the request contains no Common
+In the following, a request will be _denied_ if the request contains no Common
-Name, but will permit requests whose Common Name ends in ".com".
+Name, but will _approve_ requests whose Common Name ends in `.com`:

 ```yaml
 spec: